bcoin-org/bcoin-org.github.io/guides-markdown/webapp.md

   ...

   // **** output addresses here ****

-  const ringL = KeyRing.fromPrivate(key.privateKey);
+  // create a KeyRing object from the derived private key const ringL = KeyRing.fromPrivate(key.privateKey);
-  ringL.witness = false;
+  // set witness to false for legacy address ringL.witness = false;
-  const legAddr = ringL.getAddress('base58', net);
+  // get the address in base58 format for this network const legAddr = ringL.getAddress('base58', net);

-  const ringW = KeyRing.fromPrivate(key.privateKey);
+  // do it all again but this time with witness enabled const ringW = KeyRing.fromPrivate(key.privateKey);
   ringW.witness = true;
   const witAddr = ringW.getAddress('string', net);

-  let addrInfo = '';
+  // print the output in to the HTML elements let addrInfo = '';
   addrInfo += `Legacy address: ${legAddr}<br>`;
   addrInfo += `SegWit address: ${witAddr}`;